odoo/documentation/crm/leads/manage/lead_scoring.rst

-Odoo's Lead Scoring module allows you to give a score to your leads based on specific criteria - the higher the value, the more likely the prospect is “ready for sales”.
+Odoo's Lead Scoring module allows you to give a score to your leads based on specific criteria - the higher the value, the more likely the prospect is "ready for sales".
 Therefore, the best leads are automatically assigned to your salespeople so their pipe are not polluted with poor-quality opportunities.